sohit-agarwal/Wexflow/README.md

 Furthermore, Wexflow makes use of [LiteDB](http://www.litedb.org/) serverless NoSQL Document Store database in its server and backend which enhance and improve the performance of this workflow engine.

-Wexflow comes with a backend too, so you can search and filter among all your workflows, have real-time statistics on your workflows, manage your workflows with ease, design your workflows with ease, and track your workflows with ease:
+Wexflow comes with a back end too, so you can search and filter among all your workflows, have real-time statistics on your workflows, manage your workflows with ease, design your workflows with ease, and track your workflows with ease:

 ![Dashboard](https://aelassas.github.io/wexflow/images/wbo-dashboard-4.4.png)